The Carrier section in ConnexCS allows for simplified Carrier management where you can add, configure, and delete carriers.

 Customers can use Reply Management to customize responses based on the SIP message (100 to 606) received from the carrier.
 This allows for more efficient messaging and system responses and can also be used by customers who have switches which require certain SIP code responses.
 See the Wikipedia List of SIP response codes for additional details about each code.

 - Select the action

-- Failover- allows the call to try the next carrier
+- Failover (only available for some codes)- allows the call to try the next carrier

 - Replace- enter the New Code and New Reason

-On the Advanced tab, setting the Outbound Proxy and related Weights will route traffic through the specific IP.
+- Outbound Proxy (for Ingress only switches): Enter an IP of a Proxy server for calls to route to, before being sent to the carrier.
+This rewrites the UAC IP in the VIA field of the SIP header.
 This reduces management overhead as a customer only needs to authorize the single IP.
 Additionally, multiple addresses can be load balanced using the AnyEdge system.

 The Failover tab lists calls that failed with this carrier but connected with another carrier.
 This typically helps to troubleshoot an issue with carrier that is failing the calls.
 This can also be used to identify FAS (False Answer Supervision) billing fraud.

 ConnexCS will halt routing on the following codes